tenintech/tenintech/README.md

  - Cloud infrastructure in Microsoft Azure
  - Identity management with Microsoft Entra ID
  - Use of Powershell commands
  - Network analyzing with Wireshark
+ - Remote Desktop Protocol (RDP)

 ---